 4.Brush for two minutes.

 If you have ever timed yourself brushing your teeth, I bet you were shocked by how little time you spend.
-In fact most people brush for less than thirty seconds.
+In fact, most people brush for less than thirty seconds.
 Get a system in place.
 Use an egg timer or your phone to time yourself.
 Spend thirty seconds on the upper outer surfaces, thirty on the upper inner surfaces, and then another thirty seconds on the lower inner and outer surfaces too.
 You will do a great job spending more time on your teeth.
-There are also some great toothpastes on the market that come with an LED light these days that help to highlight where you have missed by glowing bright yellow.
+There is also some great toothpaste on the market that comes with an LED light these days that help to highlight where you have missed by glowing bright yellow.
 Life-changing!

 5.Cheese and dairy is healing.

 Cheese neutralizes the acid in most soft drinks and wine, making the acid less tooth-damaging.
 Cheese contains casein and whey protein, which helps to reduce acid erosion in your enamel.
 If you’re a wine drinker, be sure to pair that glass with a cheese plate, as these proteins can help counteract wine’s acidity.